morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 At that scale, you need to know it's going in the right direction before you press the start button.

 So when we look at organizations like OpenAI, IBM's Watson, DeepMind, and even the likes of MIT's and Stanford's AI work, we can see a Big Science family resemblance.
 "Foundation models" like GPT-3 and its analogues reflect their origins in Big Science.
-Stanford's foundation models paper (Bommasani et al., 2021) has 113 authors, and has not even been formally published, yet was widely disseminated through press channels.
+Stanford's foundation models paper (Bommasani *et al*., 2021) has 113 authors, and has not even been formally published, yet was widely disseminated through press channels.
 Even OpenAI's GPT-3 and DeepMind's AlphaFold papers have over thirty authors each, and additionally acknowledge many more, including entire teams and communities.
 This is all very typical of Big Science.[^BigScienceAuthors]